 Receiving God’s Spirit is preceded by repentance of having broken God’s law and baptism (Acts 2:38).
 At this point, a new spirit-begotten life begins.
 The newly begotten child of God is now an “heir of God…joint heirs with Christ” (Rom.
 8:17).
 He becomes part of the true Church that Christ promised to build and lead (Matt.
 16:18; Eph.
 1:22-23; Col. 1:18), which He feeds through His true ministry (Eph.
 4:11-15).

-Read our booklet Where Is God’s Church? and our book Where Is the True Church? – and Its Incredible History!.
-They will permanently change the way you view what the Bible says about identifying the real Church of God.
+Read our book Where Is the True Church? – and Its Incredible History!
+It will permanently change the way you view what the Bible says about identifying the real Church of God.